pbernstein/fama/README.md

 https://en.wikipedia.org/wiki/Fama%E2%80%93French_three-factor_model
 https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html

 This worked pretty well, and I got to a point where I could consistently get 5% - 10% better return than the market on an annual basis.
-I got kind of bored with baby sitting it though and I don't have enough capital to live off of that return.
-Also, I came to the realization one day that I'm just not a gambler and that I want my impact on the world to be a bit broader than siphoning money out of the stock market.
 Feel free to lift stuff directly, pull requests will be accepted :)

 ## Selling data

 As a result of the work I had already done, I ended up with a lot of clean and current data that might be valuable.
 I stood up a website on AWS and got all the feeds set up.
 Fun times.
 It published interesting events to a twitter account.
 All sorts of cool stuff.
-However, I just couldn't get as excited about the marketing as the data work, and my day job got really fun and seemed like a better use of my time.
 Again, feel free to steal!

 # High level description:

-Fair warning, none of this was ever meant to be public.
+Fair warning, none of this was written with the intent of sharing.
 In truth it was mostly a hobby to play with interesting and dirty data at a scale my home computing environment could support.
-As I alluded to above, I wrote all this years ago during a period after grad school while my day job was a bit boring.
+I wrote all this years ago during a period after grad school while my day job was a bit boring.
 Apologies for poorly documented code or lack of best practices, unit tests, etc.

 ## Languages